monsoonmaelstrom/book2/book2.md

 Much quicker this time there’s a thrumming that spreads throughout my body in response.
 Fuck.
 This is… fuck.

 The room suddenly feels claustrophobic, and I need to get out of it.
 I go out the window.
 It’s the quickest way outside and onto the roof.
-Once I make it onto the flat section of roof (( compare to orig description)) I begin pacing.
-This is so not what I signed up for.
+Once I make it onto the flat midline section of the roof I begin pacing.
+This is *so* not what I signed up for.
 I feel the need to crawl out of my skin.
-It’s like my body is not my own anymore.
+It’s like my body isn’t my own anymore.
 I don’t know if this is normal, but I don’t like it and it certainly doesn’t *feel* normal.

 I wish I had someone to talk to.
 But no one can come to me and I can’t go to anyone else.
-That leaves Amelia, who I don’t fully trust, and Henry who I like well enough, but this definitely isn’t the kind of thing I want to discuss with him.
+That leaves Amelia, who I don’t fully trust, and Henry, who I like well enough, but this definitely isn’t the kind of thing I want to discuss with him.

 It’s too late to do anything about it.
 Literally.
 Metaphorically.
 But still.
 I wish I’d *known*.
 Finally, I give up on the pacing.
 It’s not helping anyway.
 I lie down on the roof and stare up at the stars.
 I think Liam realized it on the bridge.
 Or realized *something* at least.
 But I was too busy being annoyed that I botched it to notice at first, and then too distracted by him to realize it after that.
 Damn.

 I’m not sure how much time has gone by.
 I’ve lost track, but I think I’ve been lying on the roof for a few hours at least trying to reconcile the fact that the magic tying me to Liam is so much deeper than I realized.
 It doesn’t just bind our lives and deaths to one another, it’s… more.
 I don’t even know how much more.
 I feel like I should have been giving a manual.
 Some kind of instructions.
-I have a strong feeling this may not be normal, but the only person who is liable to know probably wouldn’t give me a straight answer even if I could ask her.
+I have a strong feeling this may not be normal, but my mother is the only person who is liable to know, and she probably wouldn’t give me a straight answer even if I could ask her.

 The only reason I’m still sober is the tremendous lack of any kind of alcohol on this campus, which I’m beginning to view as a serious problem, but unfortunately, tonight is not the night to rectify it.